-- Heatsink, Heatsink + Fan and without Cooling ratings are based on an ambient temperature of 25°C..
-NB: The maximum continuous ratings are based on a winding temperature of 130°C absolute maximum as per "Class B" operation.
-However, the windings are manufactured with "Class H" materials, and therefore have a safety margin of two full classes. - 2.
+- Air-cooled ratings are based on an ambient temperature of 25°C with heatsink installed and natural convective cooling.
+Fan-forced ratings are also based on 25°C ambient temperature and use of ANCA Motion fan kit.
+NB: The maximum continuous ratings for both Fluid and Air cooling are based on a winding temperature of 130°C absolute maximum.
+This is "Class B" operation.
+The windings however, are manufactured with "Class H" materials, and therefore have a safety margin of two full classes. - 2.
 The maximum peak force and current is a limitation due to permanent magnet characteristics and should never be exceeded even for a short time. - 3.
 If the linear motor is used repetitively at forces in excess of the continuous rating, the equivalent rms loading should be determined and compared to the continuous rating.
 The application duty cycle should be calculated over a period of 10 minutes. - 4.
 The Resistance and Inductance values are line to line and are twice the per-phase parameters.
 The resistance quoted is the value at 25°C. Inductance measurement is performed at 1kHz. - 5.
 Water-cooled ratings are based on a flow rate of 2L/min, an inlet temperature of 20°C and the use of the ANCA Motion cooling jacket.
-Refer to section 2.3.2.6 Water Cooling Kit for further details on the use and installation of the water-cooling jacket.
+Refer to section 2.3.1.1.5 Water Cooling Kit for further details on the use and installation of the water-cooling jacket.